 - Baby Wash: I like to make my own baby wash, but sometimes I run out of time for my DIY version and need a backup.
 In those instances, there are a few natural store-bought baby washes I use.
 Shea Moisture is my favorite (although recently bought by Unilever, I have not yet seen a shift in ingredients or quality).
 I also love the products from the MadeOf brand.

 - Baby Lotion: Another must-have from Shea Moisture is their baby lotion.
-I personally love the frankincense and myrrh lotion.
+I personally love their chamomile and argan oil lotion.
 You know that delicious new baby smell?
 It really is like they bottled it in this baby lotion!
 Of course, if you prefer homemade, my basic lotion recipe is gentle enough to use on little ones.

 - Sea Wool Bath Sponge: You know those tiny, colorful washcloths for babies?
 You don’t really need them.
 I think a natural sea wool bath sponge is just as gentle and it doesn’t create more unnecessary laundry.